roboll/helmfile/README.md

           # Interpolate environment variable with a fixed string
           domain: {{ requiredEnv "PLATFORM_ID" }}.my-domain.com
           scheme: {{ env "SCHEME" | default "https" }}
+    # Use `values` whenever possible!
+    # `set` translates to helm's `--set key=val`, that is known to suffer from type issues like https://github.com/roboll/helmfile/issues/608
     set:
     # single value loaded from a local file, translates to --set-file foo.config=path/to/file
     - name: foo.config